js13kGames/js13kgames.com-legacy/README.md

 js13kgames.com/entries                  -> list of entries for the current year js13kgames.com/<year>/entries           -> list of entries for the given year js13kgames.com/<year>/entries/<slug>    -> details of the entry for the given year js13kgames.com/submit                   -> form to submit a game.
-This form must be active active only when the compo is running.
-It needs authentication js13kgames.com/admin                    -> admin panel.
-It needs super user authentication js13kgames.com/admin/login              -> admin login interface js13kgames.com/admin/submissions        -> list of submissions for the current competition
+This form must be active only when the compo is running.
+It requires authentication js13kgames.com/admin                    -> admin panel.
+It needs super user authentication js13kgames.com/admin/login              -> admin login interface js13kgames.com/admin/submissions        -> list of submissions for the current competition js13kgames.com/admin/submissions/<id>   -> interface to interact with the submission (comment, vote, etc)
 ```

 ## Tech Stack